-Actual timber dimensions will vary according to moisture content and level of finish e.g. roughsawn, gauged or dressed c) Circular toothed plate connectors and nail plates, where required by this document, that are formed from 1.0 mm thick sheet mild steel with a zinc coating of at least 275 g/m2 in accordance with AS 1397.
+Actual timber dimensions will vary according to moisture content and level of finish e.g. roughsawn, gauged or dressed.

-1.0.5 Barriers exposed to the weather shall have:

-- a) All timber treated to at least hazard class H3 in accordance with NZS 3640. - Amend 9 Sep 2010 Amend 1 Sep 1993 - b) Mild steel fixings hot-dip galvanised as specified in AS/NZS 4680 for nails, and AS 1214 for bolts and coach screws.
+- 1.0.5 Barriers exposed to the weather shall have: - a) All timber treated to at least hazard class H3 in accordance with NZMP 3640. - b) Mild steel fixings hot-dip galvanised as specified in NZS/AS 1650 for nails, and AS 1214 for bolts and coach screws. - c) Circular toothed plate connectors and nail plates, where required by this document, that are formed from 1.0 mm thick sheet mild steel with a zinc coating of at least 275 g/m2 in accordance with NZS 3441.